 IV medications are prepared by the pharmacy in special rooms set up to meet federal standards.
 This includes an ante room for gathering supplies, a positive pressure room to create IV fluids such as antibiotics and a negative pressure room used to create chemotherapy for cancer patients.

-The pharmacy also assists with patient education programs including joint replacement, cardiac rehabilitation, diabetes education, respiratory therapy and coumadin education.
+The pharmacy assists with patient education programs including joint replacement, cardiac rehabilitation, diabetes education, respiratory therapy and coumadin education.